© Mapbox, © OpenStreetMap

 Lifting Your Data Skills to the Cloud

-94% of enterprises use cloud services.
-67% of enterprise infrastructure is now cloud-based.
-92% of businesses have a multi-cloud strategy in place or in the works.
-What does that mean for data professionals working with on-premises technology for years?
+Ninety percent of enterprises utilize cloud services, 67% of enterprise infrastructure is now cloud-based, and 86% of businesses employ a multi-cloud strategy.
+What does that mean for data professionals who have worked with on-premises technology for years?
 Do we have to relearn everything from ground zero?
 How can we leverage the knowledge and experience we have acquired over the years and apply it to the cloud?

 If you are thinking about these questions, this session is for you.
 Many responsibilities have become shared between database administrators and the cloud provider.
-For example, in the PaaS model, the cloud provider will take a database backup, and setting up long-term retention is the responsibility of the database administrators.
+For example, in the PaaS model, the cloud provider will take a database backup, while the database administrators are responsible for setting up long-term retention.

 We will discuss these critical areas of database administration (System provisioning, Data Migration, Data Security, Performance tuning and monitoring, Disaster Recovery, High Availability, Backup and Recovery, and Cost management).
 I will show/explain what existing skills we will need and what new ones you will need to learn.
 I will also cover tools provided by cloud providers that you will need to learn and use.

-This session will equip attendees with the information they need to successfully administer databases in the cloud.
+This session will equip attendees with the necessary information to successfully administer databases in the cloud.

 An attendee will walk away knowing three things:

-2. For each of the critical areas of database administration, what new skills will they need to learn to be a successful "Cloud DBA"?
+2. For each critical area of database administration, a list of new skills is required to be a successful "Cloud DBA"?

 Your role as a DBA is crucial, as a pivotal figure in the realm of Microsoft SQL Server.
 Your ability to monitor and analyze your server’s performance and troubleshoot issues is essential, and it's what keeps the system running smoothly.
 One of the most effective ways to do this is by utilizing the built-in data collection, which records a wealth of information.